Insight: In U.S. soldier's death, a window into Afghan insider killings

 Welayat Khan then jumped out of the Afghan vehicle and started to run.
 But he didn't get very far.

-An American helicopter arrived in minutes and shot Khan dead less than a kilometre away, according to a U.S. Army spokesman.
+An American helicopter arrived in minutes and shot Khan dead less than a kilometer away, according to a U.S. Army spokesman.

 Khan's older brother said the body was so riddled with bullets that it was unrecognizable.